kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## What is VR?

-**Virtual Reality** is a computer-generated 3D environment that simulates a real experience.
+**Virtual Reality (VR)** is a computer-generated 3D environment that simulates a real experience.
 The level of interactivity can vary from passively observing to device-assisted interactions.

 Examples:
 * <a href="https://www.youtube.com/watch?v=hEK-J3ZgCZA">Tilt Brush</a>
 * <a href="https://experiments.withgoogle.com/webvr/konterball">Konterball (ping pong in VR)</a>
 * <a href="https://aframe.io/a-blast/">Mozilla AR A-Blast</a>

-**Augmented Reality** is a computer-generated experience where a virtual world is superimposed on the user's view of the real world.
+**Augmented Reality (AR)** is a computer-generated experience where a virtual world is superimposed on the user's view of the real world.

 Examples:
 * <a href="https://www.pokemongo.com/en-ca/">Pokémon Go</a>